ikabir21/ikabir21/README.md

 I have a keen  interest in the field of machine learning and artificial intelligent. 🌱I'm, currently learning 'machine learning' and have made two simple projects-- Linear regression and Logistic regression.
 In these projects I have used popular machine learning libraries such as numpy, pandas, matplotlib, scikit-learn.

-Besides these I'm fond of playing online games and watching movies.
+Besides these I'm fond of playing online games, natural photography and movies.